elaineyang7/RussellLeongDesign/README.md

 - Some content is not present clearly
 - Inconvenient to contact the company through the website

+## My role
+I was responsible for the structure of web pages and their implementation.
+Developed features to enhance the user experience.
+Optimized web pages for maximum speed and scalability.
+I worked closely with UI/UX Designer for responsive web design using CSS grid system and ensure the technical feasibility and all elements of web creation are consistent.
+Worked on rendering the form in the browser and validate input to providing an excellent user experience.

+## Features
+### Text animation
+Created a parallax scrolling effect, zoom in to reveal a background image.
+### Horizontal scrolling and mouse draggable
+Users can browse all works horizontally on the current page just by scrolling down or drag the images.
+### Navigation System
+Improved the information architecture and navigation system.
+Added fixed left navigation bar and top menu button
+### Contact Form Validation
+UI/UX Designer added Contact Us section, users can leave messages throught the web pages rather than jump to thier email.

+Worked on rendering the form in the browser and validate input to providing an excellent user experience.
+Validation messages are shown immediately after the user types in data to form fields, encourages the user to take immediate action.

 ## Technologies
 Project is created with:
 * HTML5